-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 885 Ammiano 2014 Oppose Allows the court, in any criminal trial or proceeding in which the court determines that the prosecuting attorney has failed to disclose materials and information required under law, to instruct the jury that the intentional failure to disclose the materials and information has occurred and that the jury may consider the failure to disclose as circumstantial evidence to support the presence of reasonable doubt.
-II Interferes with judicial discretion to deliver jury instructions that are appropriate to the unique facts and circumstances of each trial.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 885 Ammiano 2014 Oppose Allows the court, in any criminal trial or proceeding in which the court determines that the prosecuting attorney has failed to disclose materials and information required under law, to instruct the jury that the intentional failure to disclose the materials and information has occurred and that the jury may consider the failure to disclose as circumstantial evidence to support the presence of reasonable doubt. Π Interferes with judicial discretion to deliver jury instructions that are appropriate to the unique facts and circumstances of each trial.
 AB 1014 Skinner 2014 Neutral Creates a new civil process for the issuance of gun violence restraining orders and authorizes a law enforcement officer or immediate family member of a person to seek, and a court to issue, a gun violence restraining order, as specified, prohibiting a person from having in his or her custody or control, owning, purchasing, possessing, or receiving any firearms or ammunition.
 Defines a gun violence restraining order as an order, in writing, signed by the court, prohibiting and enjoining a named person from having under his or her custody and control, owning, purchasing, possessing, or receiving any firearms or ammunition.
-Requires the Judicial Council to prescribe the petitions and orders and any other documents or rules of court necessary to implement the gun violence restraining order process.
-I Author took numerous amendments addressing operational concerns for courts.
+Requires the Judicial Council to prescribe the petitions and orders and any other documents or rules of court necessary to implement the gun violence restraining order process. Ι Author took numerous amendments addressing operational concerns for courts.
 AB 1591 Achadjian 2014 Support Requires that courts notify the Department of Justice in an electronic format about individuals who have been adjudged by a court to be incompetent to stand trial, not guilty by reason of insanity, a danger to others as a result of a mental disorder or mental illness, or a mentally disordered sex offender, within one court day instead of two court days of the finding.
 IV AB 1610 Bonta 2014 Support Authorizes the defendant or the People to apply for an order that the witness be examined conditionally when the defendant has been charged with human trafficking and there is evidence that the victim or material witness will not attend the trial because he or she is under the direct control of the defendant or another person involved in human trafficking and by virtue of this relationship, the defendant or another person seeks to prevent the witness or victim from testifying.
 IV By granting courts the authority to order that a witness be conditionally examined in cases involving human trafficking, AB 1610 both enhances judicial discretion and enhances the quality of justice.

-JUDICIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES nd Diversity Goal IV - Quality of Justice and Service to the Public Accountability Goal V - Education for Branchwide Professional Excellence
+J Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable, and Predictable Funding for a Fully Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Functioning Branch Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence

-Goal I - Access, Fairness, an

-Goal II - Independence and

-Goal III - Modernization of Management and Administration